kuangliu/xlandmark/README.md

 ```

 ### training
 [`xtorch`](https://github.com/kuangliu/xtorch) is used for data loading and training.
+Notice:
-- `MSECriterion` is used instead of `CrossEntropyCriterion`.
+- `MSECriterion` is used for training instead of `CrossEntropyCriterion`.
 - `ConfusionMatrix` is removed for regression task.
 - `testLoss` is evaluated to pick the best checkpoint.

+The whole training process takes nearly a week on a 4 Nvidia Tesla K40c GPU server.

 ## iterative refinement
+Regression model is sensitive to the inputs.
+Only when the input face region is similar (by similar I mean the size and the position) to the training samples, the output result should be accurate.

-We adopt a very simple but effective iterative refinement policy.
-We feed the
-model with a face image, and get the landmark output.
-And we crop a new region out
-of the original image (often a rectangle 2x bigger), and we forward it again to
-get a new set of landmarks.
-The process is repeated for several times (like 3 times)
-till the coordinates converges.
+Thus, we adopt a very simple but effective **iterative refinement policy**.
+We feed the model with a face image, and get the landmark output.
+And we crop a new region out of the original image (often 2x of the landmark bounding box), and feed it again to get a new set of landmarks.
+This process is repeated for several times (like 3) till the coordinates converges.

-Because our model is relatively simple, and the whole process can be finished under 50ms.
+Because our model is relatively simple, and the whole refinement process can be finished under 50ms.